 In our research, we have observed a trend of increased availability and promotion of breast-milk substitute products for young children.
 Beyond the carbon footprint generated in the production, packaging and distribution of a broader range of breast-milk substitutes, nutrition experts have raised health concerns about these so-called “growing-up milks.”

 Helen Keller International’s ARCH Project recently assessed the sugar content listed on labels of growing-up milk (GUM)* products available for sale in Indonesia.
 Our team also evaluated the nutrient profiles of these products and compared the labels with local and international standards including the Codex Draft Revised Standard for Follow-up Formula (CXS 156-1987) and the International Code of Marketing of Breast-milk Substitutes.
-Our findings revealed 86% of GUMs assessed have high sugar levels which classify them as unhealthy according to the UK Food Standards Agency Nutrient Profiling Method, leading to questions about whether these products are appropriate for feeding children between 12-36 months as indicated on the labels.
-Our recently published report also indicates that GUMs in Indonesia are nine times more expensive than cow’s milk, which is the recommended alternative to breastmilk for children over 12 months of age.
+Our findings revealed almost three quarters (70%) of GUMs assessed have high sugar levels which classify them as unhealthy according to the UK Food Standards Agency Nutrient Profiling Method, leading to questions about whether these products are appropriate for feeding children between 12-36 months as indicated on the labels.
+Our recently published report also indicates that GUMs in Indonesia are nine times more expensive than cow’s milk, which is an appropriate nutrient-dense drink for non-breastfed children over 12 months of age.

 Lack of regulation of GUM product claims and labeling practices are cause for concern and can lead to misinformation and the overall promotion of inappropriate child feeding.
 These findings from Indonesia provide insights into the marketing of GUMs in a specific context as well as reflect international trends of unethical marketing of breast-milk substitutes.

-These findings from Indonesia, published soon at archnutrition.org, will provide insights into the marketing of growing-up milks in a specific context.
+These findings from Indonesia, published here will provide insights into the marketing of growing-up milks in a specific context.
 However, the proliferation of these products reflects international trends and a long history of unethical marketing of breastmilk substitutes: